leima965/AWS-helloworld/README.md

 ## Prerequisite
 - aws cli.
-- jp pkg installed on your machine.
+- jq pkg installed on your machine.
 - key pair for instances:pre setup in your asw account with name helloworld or change the key name in cft/asg.json.

 ## How the script works ?